patevs/notes/favicon/favicon-generator.md

 # Favicon Generator

-> How to generator a favicon.ico from png images using ImageMagick.
+> How to generator a favicon.ico from png files using ImageMagick.

 ---